destineevaldivia/EmoHelper/README.md

 # EmoHelper

-App Overview: EmoHelper is a validation journal designed to enhance emotional awareness.
-It guides users through the process of identifying their emotions.
-Leveraging the Spotify Web API, the app intelligently suggests tracks from the user's personal Spotify library that align with the emotional tone, using the valence data of each track.
-As a final touch, EmoHelper generates personalized "emo entries" — validating statements in line with the app's theme — and securely stores them in a database.
+App Overview: EmoHelper is a unique guide to emotional awareness with the help of music.
+Leveraging the Spotify Web API, the app curates tracks from the user's personal Spotify library that align with their emotional state.
+I employed valence data, a measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track and the user's emotional input to map the correlation.

-Pitch: Embrace emotional awareness with EmoHelper.
-This unique app not only helps you recognize and name your emotions, but it also offers a cathartic experience by curating music that you can listen to.
-At the end, you're empowered to decide whether to 'let go' or 'embrace it', which is a crucial step for facilitating emotional processing.
+The app offers a cathartic experience with validating ‘emo-entries’, personalized statements, that look like handwrritten notes to self, acknowledging their emotional state, song choice, and the decision to embrace or let go.
+The entry is then securely stored in a databse.

+As a final touch, the user can listen to the selected tracks on their Spotify account by clicking on the album art.
+The journey through the app not only offers a cathartic experience but also provides a chance for users to actively practice their emotional processing skills.

 ![Alt text](emohelper-demo-screenshot.png)